Azure-Samples/virtual-machines-python-manage/README.md

 ## Notes

-### Cleanup

-If any steps in the example fail, it will offer to delete the resource group that it created to clean up after itself.

-If you decide not to delete the resource group, the example will subsequently fail due to trying to create duplicate resources.
-You must delete the resource group in order to allow it to succeed (but you can do so simply by running it again and choosing to allow deletion at the prompt).

 ### Retrieving a VM's OS disk

 You may be tempted to try to retrieve a VM's OS disk by using